rabbitmq/erlando/README.md

 `return` or `fail`, are automatically rewritten to invoke `return` or `fail` within the current monad.

-The simplest monad possible is the Identity monad:
+The simplest monad possible is the Identity-monad:

     -module(identity_m).
     -behaviour(monad).